cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

--   trial_id: The UUID of the trial.
+-   trial_id: The Identifier of the trial.
 -   state: The state of the trial.
 -   tick_id: The current tick of the trial.
 -   trial_duration: The duration of the trial so far, in nanoseconds.
 If the trial has ended, this is the duration from start to end of the trial.
 This is meant as an indicator; resolution may not be a nanosecond, and precision is not guaranteed.